Gomikla/react-grocery-list/README.md

 - **Basic validation** - 50 character limit for todos
 - **Modern browsers** - uses CSS clamp() and other modern features

+## Design Choices

+- Chose a green, nature-inspired palette for a calming, focused user experience.
+- Used coolors.co to generate color pallete
+- Selected Alan Sans from Google Fonts to match the smooth, rounded deisgn of the app
+- Added a custom wallpaper for visual interest and improving user experience
+- Used SVG icons (trashcan for delete, magnifying glass for search) to make key functions instantly recognizable and universally understood.

 ## Future Improvements

-- [ ] Search functionality
-- [ ] Smooth animations for reordering
+- Smooth animations for reordering
-- [ ] Edit existing todos
+- Edit existing todos
-- [ ] Categories/tags
-- [ ] Export/import data

-## Development Notes

 **AI Usage:**

 - GitHub Copilot assisted with CSS cleanup, responsive design patterns, and README structure
-- SVG icon implementation guidance provided by AI
+- ChatGPT generated the background image
 - Core application logic and component architecture designed independently

 **Key Decisions:**